koenrane/KR-new-site/content/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 One problem is that if the agent has a state-based reward function, the VNM theorem lets us back out a VNM-coherent preference ordering over state lotteries.
 These preferences don't change with the environmental dynamics.

-But what if the reward function isn't state-based?
+What if the reward function isn't state-based?
 In fact, what if it can _depend_ on the environment dynamics?

 [Attainable Utility Preservation (AUP)](https://arxiv.org/pdf/1902.09725.pdf) sometimes incentivizes off-switch corrigibility (but falls far short of robustly achieving corrigibility<sub>policy modification</sub>).
 In a somewhat narrow range of situations (immediate shutdown if the agent does nothing), AUP incentivizes the agent to allow shutdown, without being incentivized to shut itself down in general.